Use the following workflow to configure the Time Scope blocks in the

 Use the Style dialog box to modify the appearance of the axes and the lines for each of the signals in your model.
 In the Time Scope menu, select View > Style.

-Change the Plot Type parameter
+Change the Plot Type parameter to

 Auto for each Time Scope block.
-This
+This setting

-is continuous and a stairstep graph if the signal is discrete.
+and a stairstep graph if the signal is discrete.

 Change the Axes colors parameters for each Time Scope block.
 Leave the axes background color as black and set the ticks, labels, and grid colors to white.